The old archive treated this as a personality item.

 That is what made Edelman's speech more than ceremony.

 On Edelman's own site, the address is presented as "Leading a Jewish Family Business."
-He frames the company not only as an economic machine but as an inheritance shaped by parents, grandparents, memory, and communal obligation.
+He frames the company as an economic machine and as an inheritance shaped by parents, grandparents, memory, and communal obligation.
 In the speech he argues that business should do more than "business as usual."
 It should bring "value and values" to decisions that affect clients, workers, and the broader public.

 There is always some risk of self-congratulation in that language.
 Family businesses like telling themselves they are more principled because they are personal.